Profile

 This heavily depends on the

-, but using the normal result extraction is recommended, since that properly handles theprofile.exp.value
+modesetting, as it does nothing if themodeis set tofixed, or thevalueis actually controlled by anExpression.
+The variable can be accessed viaprofile.var.aux_value[t], but using the normal result extraction is recommended, since that properly handles theprofile.exp.valueinstead.

 Otherwise: